← Back to Home

 When a trigger is met, the alert holds for the lag time plus a 2-hour buffer, so the alert stays active while the pulse of water is still in transit to the gauge.

-The Cossatot and Richland intelligence pages include a more advanced physics-based prediction model.
+The Cossatot, Richland, and Hailstone intelligence pages each include a physics-based prediction model.

-Instead of a simple "enough rain? yes/no" check, the physics predictor divides the watershed into travel-time bands (Cossatot) or precipitation zones (Richland).
+Instead of a simple "enough rain? yes/no" check, the physics predictor divides the watershed into travel-time bands (Cossatot's 5 bands from 0-2 hours to 8-10 hours) or precipitation zones (Richland's two HUC12 zones; Hailstone's single Boxley drainage).
 It tracks where in the watershed the rain fell and models how long water from each area takes to reach the gauge.

 Think of it like watching a pulse of water move downstream.
-Rain that falls near the gauge arrives first (Band 1, 0-2 hours).
-Rain that falls in the upper headwaters takes much longer (Band 5, 8-10 hours).
+Rain that falls near the gauge arrives first.
+Rain that falls in the upper headwaters takes much longer.
 By knowing how much rain fell in each zone and how long it takes to arrive, the model predicts:

 The model also accounts for ground moisture — wetter ground produces more runoff from the same amount of rain.

-Current coverage: The neural net and physics predictor are currently available only on the Cossatot and Richland pages.
+Current coverage: The physics predictor is available on the Cossatot, Richland, and Hailstone intelligence pages.
 The simpler watershed trigger system covers all other creeks.
 As the models prove out, additional creeks may get dedicated prediction pages.

 8. Recession Countdown

-When a creek is falling, the Gauges page (and the Cossatot/Richland dashboards) show an estimated time until the creek drops below each level.
+When a creek is falling, the Gauges page and the Cossatot, Richland, and Hailstone intelligence pages show an estimated time until the creek drops below each level.

 How It Works